 The advice comes from our knowledge the most common mistakes made by homeowners who have been hit by thieves and the information and guidance of police forces and crime prevention agencies across the UK.

 - 1. Lock your doors.
 You may only be popping down to the shops or going next door for a neighbourly chat, but an unlocked door is an open invitation to an opportunist thief.
 It stands to reason; an opportunist theft only happens when the opportunity presents itself.

 - 2. Keep windows secure.
 Burglars like windows; they are easier to open than doors, are more likely to be out of view and, best of all, have transparent glass so the would-be thief can see if the coast is clear.
 Never go to bed leaving downstairs windows open and, better still, get some simple locks to make sure they cannot be prised open at night.

 - 3. Hide your door keys.
 Many homeowners will keep house keys near the door for easy access.
-Never place keys where they can be easily seen and certainly not where they can be reached from the letter box.
-It will take a second for a thief to take a smartphone photo of our keys and use the image to create a duplicate set.
+Never place keys where they can be easily seen and certainly not near the letterbox.
+It will take a second for a thief to snap a smartphone photo of your keys and use the image to create a duplicate set.

 - 4. Buy the best locks.
 Too many people try to bag a bargain when buying locks — don't.
-Buy the best locks you can afford.
-You get what you pay for, and a lock that is easily picked won't look such a bargain when that expensive new TV set has vanished.
+Buy the best you can afford.
+You get what you pay for.
+A cheap lock won't look such a bargain when that expensive new TV set has vanished.